selfup/web_guesser/README.md

 Introductory Sinatra app that simulates a number guessing game

 # Setup
-If you do not have Sinatra or Sinatra Reloader, do the following
+If you do not have Sinatra or Sinatra Reloader, do the following:

     gem install sinatra
     gem install sinatra-reloader